 - book-length translations into English of prose (fiction or literary non-fiction)

 Submissions will be judged according to the literary significance of the original and the success of the translation in recreating the literary artistry of the original.
 While the IPTA is primarily intended to recognize the translation of contemporary works, re-translations or first-time translations of important older works will also be seriously considered.

 Submissions are accepted beginning in January each year.
 Submissions for the 2023 awards cycle are open and will close April 17, 2023 at 11:59pm PT.

 How to Submit:

-1. Complete the entry form online (submissions will open January 2022).
+1. Complete the entry form online.

 2. Send hard copies of the book(s) submitted to the judges requesting them.
 Upon completion of the submission, publishers will receive instructions for mailing print copies of submitted titles to those judges who request them.
 Please do not send hard copies of the book to ALTA directly.
 Books sent to ALTA will not be considered submitted for the award.